 When it comes to high school records and university applications, I researched several options and fell in love with The Home Scholar.
 Lee Binz, a former homeschooling mom, is super-organized, understanding, and practical, and her resources suit our family beautifully.
 We use her Comprehensive Record Solution program (see my preview, review #1, and review #2) and I highly recommend that program even though it is expensive.
 With records based on Lee’s templates and advice, two of my children received marks-based scholarships from a university that officially does not accept ‘mommy marks’!
 (You can read more about that here and here.)

-If you are a confident person and cannot afford the Comprehensive Record—but do remember that it is an investment in scholarship potential—you can do a similar thing yourself using Lee’s book, Setting the Records Straight, which I reviewed here.
+If you are a confident person and cannot afford the Comprehensive Record—but do remember that it is an investment in scholarship potential—you can do a similar thing yourself using Lee’s book, Setting the Records Straight.

 I have a separate notebook for each of my children in Evernote.
-(Great post here on creating an Evernote Portfolio).
 I have a template I use that a fellow mom in our homeschool group shared.
 But I also understand that one of the best ways to track credits is to go to the website of the college your child is considering and download their credit tracker.
 That way your can tailor your high school credit and planning towards the college of their choice.
 If that is what your child is considering.

 - Weekly Homeschool Planning Meeting for All Ages – We are expanding our weekly homeschool planning meeting.
 Why?
 Things are always changing at Hodgepodge: our children’s needs, moving into older grades, more accountability needed.
 This year our eldest three children simply needed to SEE all their subjects and practice scheduling their time.